 - Glucose tablets

 In light of the COVID-19 situation, it’s highly recommended to also have face masks, disinfectant wipes and hand sanitizer in our natural disaster preparedness kits.
 If in a shelter, be ready to have your temperature checked frequently, and if you feel ill or suspect you have been in contact with an infected person, let shelter personnel know immediately.
 Again, you can check out the Patient Preparedness Plan for a more comprehensive checklist of recommended supplies and other items to have on hand in your kit, like copies of medical documents.

 Sheltering while social distancing

-Recently, FEMA revised their plans for evacuations and shelters.
+Recently, Federal Emergency Management Agency (FEMA) revised their plans for evacuations and shelters.
 In partnership with any local, state, and federal officials, they are looking at protocols for shelters that range from separating people based on temperature checks to non-congregated sheltering in hotels.
 People will be encouraged to abide as much as possible to the social distancing guidelines and be as cautious as possible.

 Remember, it is our responsibility to take care of our families and ourselves.
 Even while sheltering, we can reduce or eliminate our exposure to COVID-19 by:

 - Establishing and maintaining strict hygiene